ThoenigAdrian/NeuralNetworksCudaTutorial/Part 2 - Linear Layer/README.md

 We are going to use the follwoing idea:

 One thread takes care of one neuron.
 So if we have 3 output neurons we are going to use 3 threads.
-Each of this threads uses the weights which belongs to it's assigned output neuron and calculates the weighted sum and then calculates the activation value.
+Each of this thread uses the weights which belongs to it's assigned output neuron and calculates the weighted sum and then calculates the activation value.

 ![](threadtimeline.png)